biocore/unifrac/docs/compile_gpu.README.md

 # Compiling a GPU-enabled version of UniFrac

 Note: The GPU-enabled version is currenlty only supported on Linux systems.
-One can however run on Windoows systems, too, using [CUDA-enabled WSL2](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).
+One can however run on Windows systems, too, using [CUDA-enabled WSL2](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).

 ## Anaconda